Department of Music

 • photo of Bonnie Jones

-Bonnie Jones
+Bonnie Han Jones

-Bonnie Jones is a Korean-American improvising musician, poet, and educator working primarily with electronic sound and text.
+Bonnie Han Jones is a Korean-American improvising musician, poet, and educator working primarily with electronic sound and text.
 Her work explores noise, sonic identity, listening, and sound as knowledge.
 She received an MFA from Bard College in 2012 and was the 2018 recipient of the Foundation for Contemporary Arts Grants to Artists Award.

 • photo of Sofia Rocha